azouaoui-med/ostora-jsapi4/README.md

 # Ostora
 Ostora is a responsive template for building web mapping applications.
-This version is based on the [Arcgis api for javascript 4.x](https://developers.arcgis.com/javascript/)
+This version is built with [Arcgis api for javascript 4.x](https://developers.arcgis.com/javascript/)

+See also the [Openlayers](http://openlayers.org/) and [Requirejs](http://requirejs.org/) version

 ## Demo
 [Live preview](https://azouaoui-med.github.io/ostora-jsapi4/)